YuBlum/stark-lang/README.md

 def Some_Struct : (member0 = type0, member1 = type1, member2 = type2, ...);
 ```

+It can facilitate to think of structs as "bodyless functions" because a lot of the arguments rules apply for them.
+But there are some differences.

 Members of a struct are, mostly, variables.
 So all of this declarations are valid:
 ```
 def Some_Struct = (